beauferris/hamsoft/src/services/custom-logos.md

 ---
-title: Custom Logos
+title: Websites That Convert
-summary: Easy to remember and distinctive logos, giving your brand a unique identity.
+summary: World-class UX/UI and development for high-impact websites.
-description: Easy to remember and distinctive logos, giving your brand a unique identity.
+description: World-class UX/UI and development for high-impact websites.
 button_link: /contact/
 ---
-Easy to remember and distinctive logos, giving your brand a unique identity.
+World-class UX/UI and development for high-impact websites.